edumeet/edumeet/README.md

 ## Ports and firewall

 * 3443/tcp (default https webserver and signaling - adjustable in `server/config.js`)
-* 4443/tcp (default `npm start` port for developing with live browser reload, not needed in production enviroments - adjustable in app/package.json)
+* 4443/tcp (default `npm start` port for developing with live browser reload, not needed in production environments - adjustable in app/package.json)
 * 40000-49999/udp/tcp (media ports - adjustable in `server/config.js`)

+## Load balanced installation
+To deploy this as a load balanced cluster, have a look at [HAproxy](HAproxy.md).

+## Learning management integration
+To integrate with an LMS (e.g. Moodle), have a look at [LTI](LTI/LTI.md).

 ## TURN configuration

-* You need an addtional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
+* You need an additional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
 Add your server and credentials to `app/config.js`

+## Community-driven support

+* Open mailing list: community@lists.edumeet.org
+* Subscribe: lists.edumeet.org/sympa/subscribe/community/
+* Open archive: lists.edumeet.org/sympa/arc/community/

 ## Authors